 Pressurized Water Reactors: The ISI program for all pressurized water reactors shall be augmented with the inspections required by the following ASME Code Cases:

-ASME Code Case N-729-1, entitled “Alternative Examination Requirements for PWR Reactor Vessel Upper Heads With Nozzles Having Pressure-Retaining Partial-Penetration Welds Section XI, Division 1,” and subject to the conditions of 10 CFR 50.55a (g)(6)(ii)(D)(2) through (6).
+ASME Code Case N-729-1, entitled “Alternative Examination Requirements for [pressurized-water reactor] PWR Reactor Vessel Upper Heads With Nozzles Having Pressure-Retaining Partial-Penetration Welds Section XI, Division 1,” and subject to the conditions of 10 CFR 50.55a (g)(6)(ii)(D)(2) through (6).

 ASME Code Case N-722-1, entitled “Additional Examinations for PWR Pressure Retaining Welds in Class 1 Components Fabricated With Alloy 600/82/182 Materials,” and subject to the conditions of 10 CFR 50.55a (g)(6)(ii)(E)(2) through (4).
 The inspection requirements of N–722–1 do not apply to components with pressure retaining welds fabricated with Alloy 600/82/182 materials that have been mitigated by weld overlay or stress improvement.

-ABWR plants: The ISI program for licensees that reference the Advanced Boiling Water Reactor design certification shall be augmented to include the of feedwater nozzles to address the issues identified in NUREG-0619, “BWR Feedwater Nozzle and Control Rod Drive Return Line Nozzle Cracking.”
+ABWR plants: The ISI program for licensees that reference the Advanced Boiling Water Reactor design certification shall be augmented to include the ISI of feedwater nozzles to address the issues identified in NUREG-0619, “BWR Feedwater Nozzle and Control Rod Drive Return Line Nozzle Cracking.”
 The ISI program should include the inspections described in FSAR Section 19B.2.6, “A-10 BWR Feedwater Nozzle Cracking.”

 AP1000 Plants: The ISI program for licensees that reference the AP1000 design certification shall be augmented to include the performance of a 100% volumetric examination of the weld build-up on the reactor vessel head for the instrumentation nozzle penetrations (Quickloc) conducted once each inspection interval (reference: FSAR Section 5.2.4.1).